Francis-T/ubi-mm-server/README.md

 4. Type `docker run -it -p8080:80 mm_server` and press enter to execute.
 This will run the Mutual Monitoring Server for as long as the terminal remains open.

 ## How to shutdown the server
-* Bring up the terminal where the Mkutual Monitoring Server is running.
-Press 'CTRL+C'
+* Bring up the terminal where the Mutual Monitoring Server is running.
+Press `CTRL+C`